pancelor/pulleyclone/README.md

 * decide frd what tiles are... seems like they're mainly some static sprites and a full-screen collision mask? like in celeste?

 * light!
-* gravity / physics / etc on mirrors, gem
 * space to drag objects around
 * less hacky actor placing - currently it's essentially just another tile layer :/
-* do proper physics / post-user updates
 * write undo system
-* add other objects; clone full game
+* make game run on a frame clock
+  * do pull-style keyboard instead of event interrupts... bah

 * write a proper user-facing readme